 A person with dementia can experience a series of personality changes.
 Depending on the type of dementia, these changes include a lack of empathy.
 This can mean not understanding people’s feelings as well as sharing in those feelings.
 It is a hallmark in those with behavioural-variant frontotemporal dementia (bvFTD) but it can also occur in those with younger onset dementia.
 If you are a caregiver of a parent with dementia, this change can be particularly jarring.
 It can also put you in embarrassing situations in public when your loved one acts out of character.
 Moreover, it can cause a lot of tension in relationships — especially in parent-child relationships.
 However, there are ways to diffuse this situation.
 How To Handle A Lack Of Empathy In Dementia Patients: To date, there is not a lot of research on how to deal with a lack of empathy in dementia patients.
 Conversely, there…> Read More

-According to the Heart and Stroke Foundation, more than 66,000 Canadians died of either a stroke or of heart disease in 2012.
+According to the Heart and Stroke Foundation, more than 91,500 Canadians died of either a stroke or heart disease in 2016.
 That is the equivalent of one death every seven seconds.
 A stroke occurs when a blood clot prevents blood flow to the brain.
 This leaves important brain cells without oxygen, impairing functions such as memory and muscle control.
-The effects of a stroke can vary based on severity, but even minor symptoms can still leave people weak in their arm or leg.
+The effects of a stroke can vary based on severity, but even minor symptoms can still leave people weak in their arms or legs.
 More severe strokes can leave people completely paralyzed on one side of the body and completely disabled.
 The frightening part of having a stroke is that there is no prior warning.
-However, the good news it that strokes can be prevented, and one key element to this is your diet.
-Here are some food items that have been negatively associated with an increase in stroke risk.…> Read More
+However, the good news is that strokes can be prevented, and one key element to this is your diet.
+Here are some food items that have been negatively associated with an increase in stroke risk.
+Processed…> Read More

 Being able to communicate is necessary to being able to carry out daily tasks as well as for social interaction.
 While language and speech therapy has been used to treat those with brain injuries or who have suffered a stroke, the benefits of this therapy have recently also extended to Alzheimer’s patients.
 The Goals Of Language And Speech Therapy: The goal of language and speech therapy is to improve Alzheimer’s patients’ current function as much as possible, as well as to work on lost functions and to teach coping skills in order for patients to manage their disease as effectively as possible.
 This means addressing memory loss problems and other cognitive deficits.
 In this way, language and speech therapy does not only mean working on speech-related issues, but also on stimulating the brain so that language skills, including memory, are improved as well.
 In fact, someone with Alzheimer’s may speak…> Read More